 Click the title to learn more about each of the books at Amazon.com.

-If you find a book you are interested in reviewing, write me and I will send you the book along with some brief reviewing instructions via “Media Mail.”
+If you find a book you are interested in reviewing, email me and I will send you the book (at no cost) along with some brief reviewing instructions.
 If you prefer to review a book on a Kindle (if available), let me know.

-If you see a book of interest on our “New Books …” page that interests you, contact me and I can try to get a review copy of it if we haven’t received one.
+If you see a book of interest on our bimonthly listing “New Books by Peace Corps Writers…” page that interests you, contact me and I can try to get a review copy of it if we haven’t received one.

 Marian at firstname.lastname@example.org